ArtifactForms/MeshLibCore/documentation/modifiers.md

 # Mesh Modifiers

+## Understanding Mesh Modifiers

+Mesh modifiers are powerful tools for transforming 3D meshes.
+They allow you to apply various geometric operations, such as translation, rotation, scaling, bending, and more.
+By understanding the core concepts and how to use these modifiers effectively, you can create a wide range of 3D shapes and effects.

+By following these guidelines and understanding the core concepts of mesh modifiers, you can create a wide range of 3D models and effects.

+## Best Practices for Using Mesh Modifiers

+* **Start with Simple Shapes:** Begin with basic shapes like cubes, spheres, and planes to understand the effects of different modifiers.
+* **Combine Modifiers:** Experiment with combining multiple modifiers to achieve complex deformations.
+* **Iterative Approach:** Apply modifiers iteratively to fine-tune the desired shape.
+* **Consider Mesh Topology:** The topology of the mesh can significantly influence the results of the modification process.
+* **Optimize Modifier Stacks:** For performance reasons, try to minimize the number of modifiers applied to a mesh.

 ## Basic Modifiers
 * **BendModifier:** Bends the mesh along a specified axis.
 * **BevelEdgesModifier:** Creates a bevel along the edges of the mesh.